Bowmore distillery: History

+In August 2024, Bowmore distillery unveiled an updated bottle design and two new ranges.

 Production

 Bowmore Distillery sources as much barley as possible from on the island of Islay, but there are insufficient quantities produced to satisfy the distillery's demand, so barley is also imported from the mainland.
 The distillery retains a traditional floor malting, but this also lacks sufficient capacity; the barley imported from the mainland is normally already malted.

 The distillery has an annual capacity of two million litres, with fermentation undertaken in traditional wooden washbacks before the liquid is passed through two wash stills and then through two spirit stills.

 The waste heat from the distillation process goes to heat a nearby public swimming pool that was built in one of the distillery's former warehouses.

 Morrison Bowmore bottles all whisky produced at Bowmore Distillery and their other distilleries at a facility in Springburn, Glasgow.